 Every day, when I return home from work, I get out of the car and hear the same thing.
 My kids excitedly shout, “Daddy’s home!”
 Then they come running to the front door, jumping up and down.
 One day, it occurred to me how much I take that moment for granted.
 There soon will come a day when my kids won’t greet me in that wonderful way.
 Ever since I realized that, I have tried to soak up every excited greeting.

-Recently I began to think further about it and asked myself this question, “What kind of greeting am I giving them?
+Recently, I asked myself this question: “What kind of greeting am I giving them?
 Does it show the same excitement?”
-I wondered what my greeting communicates to them.
+I wondered what my greeting communicates to them when I get home from work.
 Does it show love?
-Do I look as thrilled to see them as they look to see me or do I look grumpy and tired?
+Do I look as thrilled to see them as they look to see me, or do I look grumpy and tired?
 This has changed how I come home.
 Those first few minutes set the tone for the entire evening.
-Here are 5 practical tips to make coming home an easier transition.
+Here are 5 practical tips that make coming home from work an easier transition.

-Third, commit your first few minutes to your family.
+3. Commit your first few minutes to your family.

-Finally, anticipate discipline issues.
+5. Anticipate discipline issues.

-What is the first thing you do when you get home?
+Sound off: What is the first thing you do when you get home?